This is not a proper life style piece – I’m not usually that helpful!

-Many of you reading will say: well I haven’t got the time, when can I possibly fit in tree hugging ffs?
+Many of you reading will say: well I haven’t got the time, when can I possibly fit in tree hugging?

 Good question!
 Let’s talk about that:-

-How about on that run you do on a Saturday morning or on the walk into work?
+How about on that run you do on a Saturday morning, or on the walk into work?
 Why not think about wrapping your arms around a tree with your toddler at the park?
 Have you considered a cheeky fumble with a sturdy trunk when you’re out with the dog(s)?
-I personally favour a nice tall fir tree which I pass on my run that I affectionately call Douglas!
-Actually if a physical embrace is too much for you, scientists say that just being amongst trees and touching their bark can have beneficial health effects (unless you’re allergic in which case it’ll bring on a particularly unpleasant rash).
-Appaz it’s to do with the vibrations trees give off, after all the they are mighty living, oxygen giving heros.
-I like to think that The Beach Boys – Good Vibrations is really all about trees and not about a surfer in her frayed Daisy Dukes!
+I personally favour a nice tall fir tree, which I pass on my run that I affectionately call Douglas!
+Actually, if a physical embrace is too much for you, scientists say that just being amongst trees, and touching their bark can have beneficial health effects (unless you’re allergic in which case it might bring on a particularly unpleasant rash).
+Appaz it’s to do with the vibrations trees give off, after all, they are mighty living, oxygen-giving heroes.
+I like to think that The Beach Boys – Good Vibrations is actually all about trees and not about a surfer in her frayed Daisy Dukes!
 Sigh.